amit-kumarh/scope-teaming-algorithm/README.md

     - The first is the student project rating; each student rates each project on a scale from 1-5, and project "score" of a particular solution is simply the sum of each student's score for their assigned project
     - Any violated antipreferences subtract 100 from that solution's score.
 We chose this number because we wanted the penalty to be harsh, such that most of the time a violated antipreference is much worse than lower project enjoyment, but doesn't entirely disqualify them if they are the only viable option
     - As more constraints and elements were to be added to this teaming algorithm, the heuristic could be adjusted to include those.
-- Our neighbor relation is simply swapping two students around so they are on each other's teams.
+- Our neighbor relation is simply swapping two students around within the allocation.

 As far as simulated annealing-specific parameters, we've set: